chili-chips-ba/openPCIE/5.sim/README.md

 <img width=1000 src="images/openpcierc_tb.png">
 </p>

 The DUT PCIe link is connected to the _pcievhost_, instantiated in a wrapper x1 PIPE link (`pcieVHostePipex1.v`) configured as an endpoint, and running some user code  to generate PCIe traffic as required, though it will automatically respond to transactions requiring a completion.
-The model is capable of display link traffic on both the up- and downstream links to the consile, configurable via `ContDisps.hex` file.
-To drive the DUT's memory mapped slave bus, a _VProc_ component is used with a BFM wrapper for the specific bus protocol used for the device.
-A user program can then be run on the virtal processor to access the device's registers etc.
+The model is capable of displaying link traffic on both the up- and downstream links to the console, configurable via a `ContDisps.hex` file.
+To drive the DUT's memory mapped slave bus, a _VProc_ component is used with a BFM wrapper for the specific bus protocol used for the device&mdash;in this case PCIe.
+A program can then be run on the virtual processor to access the device's memory mapped registers etc. and update the TX link signals and read from the RX link signals.

-The software to run on the virtual processor is proposed to be a means configure the model, such as setting the config space registers settings, do required link initialisation, and do any further modelling of a specific Endpoint implementation.
+The user software to run on the virtual processor is proposed to be a means to configure the model, such as setting the config space registers settings, do required link initialisation, and do any further modelling of a specific Endpoint implementation.
 This is TBD.

 ## Auto-selection of soc_cpu Component

 The _openpcie2-rc_ top level component has the required RTL files listed in <tt>2.rtl/top.filelist</tt>.
-This includes files for the soc_cpu, under the directory <tt>ip.cpu</tt>.
+This includes files for the `soc_cpu`, under the directory <tt>ip.cpu</tt>.
 The simulation build make file ([see below](#building-and-running-code)) will process the <tt>top.filelist</tt> file to generate a new local copy, having removed all references to the files under the <tt>ip.cpu</tt> directory.
-Since the VProc <tt>soc_cpu</tt> component is a test model, the <tt>soc_cpu.VPROC.sv</tt> HDL file is placed in <tt>5.sim/models</tt> whilst the rest of the HDL files come from the VProc and mem_model repositories (auto-checked out by the make file, if necessary).
+Since the VProc <tt>soc_cpu</tt> component is a verification model, the <tt>soc_cpu.VPROC.sv</tt> HDL file is placed in <tt>5.sim/models</tt> whilst the the HDL files for _VProc_ and _mem_model_ are in `5.sim/models/cosim`.
 These are referenced within the make file, along with the other test models that are used in the test bench.
 Thus the VProc device is selected for the simulation as the CPU component.

 ## VProc Software

-The VProc software consists of DPI-C code for communication and sycnronisation with the simulation, for both the memory model and VProc itself.
-On top of this are the APIs for VProc and mem_model for use by the running code.
-In the case of VProc there is a low level C API) or, if preferred, a C++ API.
-In _openpcie2-rc_, the VProc <tt>soc_cpu</tt> is node 0, and so the entry point for user software is <tt>VUserMain0</tt>, in place of <tt>main</tt>.
+The VProc software consists of DPI-C code for communication and sychronisation with the simulation, for _VProc_.
+On top of this are the APIs for _VProc_ for use by the running code.
+In the case of _VProc_ there is a low level C API) or, if preferred, a C++ API.
+In _openpcie2-rc_, the _VProc_ <tt>soc_cpu</tt> is node 0, and so the entry point for user software is <tt>VUserMain0</tt>, in place of a normal C or C++ <tt>main</tt>.

-The _VProc_ software is compiled into libraries located in `5.sim/models/cosim/lib`, with the headers in `5.sim/models/cosim/include (see [here](models/cosim/README.md) for more details).
+The _VProc_ software is compiled into libraries located in `5.sim/models/cosim/lib`, with the headers in `5.sim/models/cosim/include` (see [here](models/cosim/README.md) for more details).
 The C++ API is defined in a class <tt>VProc</tt> (defined in <tt>VProcClass.h</tt>), and a constructor creates an API object, defining the node for which it is connected:

 ```c++
 VProc (const uint32_t node);